mincong-h/learning-elasticsearch/demo-dvf/README.md

 3. [Storage Optimization](https://mincong.io/2020/12/25/dvf-storage-optimization/) -- How to optmize storage of a given index by 40% using force-merge.
 4. [Snapshot And Restore](https://mincong.io/2021/01/10/dvf-snapshot-and-restore/) -- How to create a snapshot for index "transactions" of DVF and restore it to an Elasticsearch cluster.
 5. [Aggregations](https://mincong.io/2021/04/12/dvf-aggregations/) -- How to write and execute metric and bucket aggregations in Elasticsearch for data analytics.
 Also, how to execute aggregations that contain sub-aggregations.
+6. [DVF: Real Estate Analysis For Île-de-France in 2020](https://mincong.io/2021/04/16/dvf-real-estate-analysis-idf-2020/) -- This article studies the real estate market of Île-de-France in 2020 by exploring and visualizing the dataset DVF using Kibana.
+We will discuss the global landscape, the impact of COVID-19, the situation in different departments, and more.

 ## Frontend